sscott-cse/Intro-Deep-Learning-Notebooks/CSCE-479-879/Hackathons/README.md

 ### How to Run Hackathons in Jupyter

-You can upload each notebook to Crane and run/edit it as you like.
+You can upload each notebook to Swan and run/edit it as you like.
+To run Jupyter notebooks, go to Interactive Apps > Jupyter Lab.
+For now, just accept the default settings, but make sure that the Working Directory is where you uploaded your notebooks.
 Make sure you set the kernel to `Python CSE479 (tensorflow-env)` or to your custom kernel.
 Each hackathon has a homework at the bottom which you should submit to Canvas by the deadline indicated on the Canvas assignment.

 Let us know by email, in office hours, or on Piazza if you run into any problems.
 ![Jupyter Kernel.png](https://github.com/sscott-cse/Intro-Deep-Learning-Notebooks/blob/2774700687fd405c6ddc10dc81cf9c6e3626f912/2020S_hackathons/Jupyter%20Kernel.png)